Bill Gates: Personal donations

 Since 2005, Gates and his foundation have taken an interest in solving global sanitation problems.
 For example, they announced the "Reinvent the Toilet Challenge", which has received considerable media interest.
 To raise awareness for the topic of sanitation and possible solutions, Gates drank water that was "produced from human feces" in 2014 – it was produced from a sewage sludge treatment process called the Omni Processor.
 In early 2015, he also appeared with Jimmy Fallon on The Tonight Show and challenged him to see if he could taste the difference between this reclaimed water or bottled water.

 In November 2017, Gates said he would give $50 million to the Dementia Discovery Fund, a venture capital fund that seeks treatment for Alzheimer's disease.
 He also pledged an additional $50 million to start-up ventures working in Alzheimer's research.
 Bill and Melinda Gates have said that they intend to leave their three children $10 million each as their inheritance.
 With only $30 million kept in the family, they are expected to give away about 99.96% of their wealth.
+In 2025 Bill Gates said in an interview with Raj Shammi that his children will inherit less than 1% of his wealth.
 On August 25, 2018, Gates distributed $600,000 through his foundation via UNICEF which is helping flood affected victims in Kerala, India.

-In June 2018, Bill Gates offered free ebooks, to all new graduates of U.S. colleges and universities, and in 2021, offered free ebooks, to all college and university students around the world.
-The Bill And Melinda Gates Foundation partially funds OpenStax, which creates and provides free digital textbooks.

-In July 2022 he reiterated the commitment he had made by starting The Giving Pledge campaign by anouncing on his Twitter channel he planned to give 'virtually all' his wealth to charity and eventually 'move off of the list of the world’s richest people.'
+In June 2018, Gates offered free ebooks, to all new graduates of U.S. colleges and universities, and in 2021, offered free ebooks, to all college and university students around the world.
+The Bill & Melinda Gates Foundation partially funds OpenStax, which creates and provides free digital textbooks.
+In July 2022 he reiterated the commitment he had made by starting the Giving Pledge campaign by announcing on his Twitter channel he planned to give 'virtually all' his wealth to charity and eventually 'move off of the list of the world's richest people'.

 Charity sports events

-On April 29, 2017, Gates partnered with Swiss tennis legend Roger Federer in playing in the Match for Africa 4, a noncompetitive tennis match at a sold-out Key Arena in Seattle.
+In April 2017, Gates partnered with Swiss tennis player Roger Federer in playing in the Match for Africa 4, a noncompetitive tennis match at a sold-out Key Arena in Seattle.
 The event was in support of the Roger Federer Foundation's charity efforts in Africa.
 Federer and Gates played against John Isner, the top-ranked American player for much of this decade, and Mike McCready, the lead guitarist for Pearl Jam.
 The pair won the match 6 games to 4.
 Overall, they raised $2 million for children in Africa.
 The following year, Gates and Federer returned to play in the Match for Africa 5 on March 5, 2018, at San Jose's SAP Center.
 Their opponents were Jack Sock, one of the top American players and a grand slam winner in doubles, and Savannah Guthrie, a co-anchor for NBC's Today show.
 Gates and Federer recorded their second match victory together by a score of 6–3 and the event raised over $2.5 million.